The Bulletin: Financial Information

 Housing Charges

 Room assignments are made for the full academic year.
 The campus housing room rates set by the Board of Trustees will appear on the resident student’s bill in two parts, identified as the housing commitment fee and the room charge.
-The housing commitment fee is nonrefundable at the time a student selects a room, has a proxy select a campus room on their behalf, or otherwise accepts a room assignment from .
+The housing commitment fee is nonrefundable at the time a student selects a room, has a proxy select a campus room on their behalf, or otherwise accepts a room assignment from Residential Life .
 The housing commitment fee is only refundable when:

 1. the student is placed on required leave or withdrawal by the university, or